simurai/simurai.com/_posts/2013-10-24-BEM-syntax-with-ux-in-mind.md

 Now, what if the component or child element consists of multiple words?
 We could use underscores like `component_name-element_name`.
 It would still be double-clickable, but readability suffers since it's harder to see what belongs together.
 Better to use __camelCase__ which groups each part visually: `componentName-elementName`.

 ### MainComponent
 OK, I think we're getting closer.
-As a last rule, for the "main" component we use `CamelCase`.
+As a last rule, for the "main" component we use `PascalCase`.
 The reason for it is to add __emphasis__ and make it easier to distinguish the main component from a child element.
 Also when using a namespace, the component moves to the second position, which makes it even more important to have it stick out: `org-Component-childElement`

 ### --variation
 We kept the more commonly used double hyphens (--) for __variations__. `digit-Progress--small`.
 It makes sense, because it pulls the variation (--small) visually more apart and makes it look like it's something "different" than the default component.